← Back to Blogs

 As the concept of semantic search is based on the contextual meaning, it allows for a more human-like search experience by retrieving relevant search results that match the user's intent.
 This advantage makes vector search important for applications, that are e.g., sensitive to typos or synonyms.

-The numerical representation of a data object allows us to apply mathematical operations to them, such as calculating the distance between two vector representations to determine their similarity.
-To calculate the distance between two vectors, you can use several similarity measures.
+The numerical representation of a data object allows us to apply mathematical operations to them.
+For example you can calculate the distance between two vector representations to determine their similarity.
+You can use several similarity measures to calculate the distance between two vectors.
 E.g., Weaviate supports the following distance metrics:

 • Squared Euclidean or L2-squared distance calculates the straight-line distance between two vectors.
 Its range is [0, ∞], where 0 represents identical vectors, and larger values represent increasingly dissimilar vectors.